oakleyaidan21/KalimbaLibre/README.md

 A WIP React Web App for creating Kalimba tablatures for free (see: _Libre_)

 Link for what I've created so far: http://kalimba-libre.herokuapp.com/.
 If it takes a long time to load, it's because heroku has put it on low priority.
-It will take around ~30 seconds.
+It will take around ~30 seconds. **If you notice any bugs while using it, report them here!**

 ## Setup